Do I actually have knotweed?

 A professional survey typically includes:

-For property sales or development projects, the documentation that comes with our survey can provide valuable reassurance and compliance evidence, helping you to achieve a sale, or decide on a purchase – with confidence!
+For property sales or development projects, the documentation that comes with our survey can provide valuable reassurance and compliance evidence, helping you to achieve a sale, or decide on a purchase or project approval – with confidence!

 CONTACT A KNOTWEED EXPERT